Florida Tax Guide

 - Members of the military deployed during the last calendar year can receive exemptions based on the percent of time during the year they were deployed.

 Florida collects taxes on many other goods and services residents pay for.
 Documentary Stamp Taxes are assessed on documents that transfer interest in Florida real property, such as warranty deeds and quit claim deeds.
 Additional taxes are charged for fuels, tobacco products, communications services, and more.
-For a full of account of taxes charged in Florida, see the website.
+For a full of account of taxes charged in Florida, see the Florida Department of Revenue website.

 Corporate Income Tax